frattaro/digital-usd/overview.md

 > - **Staking**: Locks tokens to slow monetary velocity and earn yield set by token authorities.
 > - **Liquidity Provisioning**: Deposits tokens into swap pools to enable trades and earn variable swap fees.
 >
 > These are separate mechanisms with distinct incentives, cooldown rules, and monetary effects.
+All swap liquidity is provided by independent token holders who voluntarily deposit into two-token pools.
+The protocol does not stake or route user funds.

 ### 3. Liquidity Dynamics
 - Only the Fed (as a token authority) can mint USD; all USD liquidity must be staked by holders.
 - Swap failure is possible when no liquidity path exists, which is surfaced to users at transaction time.
-- Stakers are naturally incentivized to support tokens with high demand or frequent swaps.
+- Stakers are incentivized by yield, which is set by token authorities as a tool to throttle monetary velocity.

 ### 4. Monetary Competition
 - Swap patterns create natural pressure on token policies.